Vermont Minimum Coverage Car Insurance: Requirements and Costs (December 2024)

 Drivers in Vermont are required to carry minimum car insurance to legally operate a vehicle.
 The state minimum includes $25,000 for bodily injury per person, $50,000 for bodily injury per accident and $10,000 for property damage per accident.
-Additionally, Vermont mandates uninsured/underinsured motorist coverage of $50,000 per person, $100,000 per accident.
+Additionally, Vermont mandates uninsured/underinsured motorist coverage with the same liability limits.
 As an at-fault state, Vermont requires the driver responsible for an accident to bear the expenses for all damages and injuries.

-The cost of minimum coverage auto insurance in Vermont is relatively manageable, with the average monthly premium around $26.
+The minimum coverage auto insurance in Vermont is relatively manageable, with an average monthly premium of around $27.
 Explore the cheapest car insurance in Vermont to find more competitive rates.

 Why Trust MoneyGeek?
 MoneyGeek analyzed data from Vermont Department of Insurance and Quadrant Information Services to give you the most accurate cost data for a range of Vermont drivers.